ChristopherSchang/starter-hugo-academic/content/work_in_progress/demographics-housing/index.md

 publication: ""
 publication_short: ""

-abstract: Most advanced economies are witnessing an aging of their societies brought about by low fertility rates and increasing longevity, with substantial effects on rates of return and asset prices.
-This project focuses on the relationship between demographic change and house prices.
-Utilizing a quantitative lifecycle model calibrated to German microdata, I document demographic effects on house prices and their interaction with rates of return along a transition spanning past, present and future.
+abstract: >
+  Aging populations, driven by low fertility rates and increasing longevity, are a defining trend in most advanced economies.
+This demographic shift has far-reaching implications for asset prices and rates of return.
+This research investigates the relationship between demographic change and house prices.
+Using a quantitative life-cycle model calibrated to German microdata, I document the following: In line with past trends (1) demographic factors have contributed significantly to the long-term rise in housing prices of which much can be attributed to falling real rates, making housing more attractive as an investment and cheaper to finance.
+(2) Based on projected demographic trends, the model suggests that over the remainder of the 21st century declining populations and rising old-age dependency ratios place downward pressure on real house prices while (3) the composition of wealth shifts from capital to housing wealth mitigating the drop in real rates.

 # Summary.
 An optional shortened abstract.
-summary: Most advanced economies are witnessing an aging of their societies brought about by low fertility rates and increasing longevity, with substantial effects on rates of return and asset prices.
-This project focuses on the relationship between demographic change and house prices.
-Utilizing a quantitative lifecycle model calibrated to German microdata, I document demographic effects on house prices and their interaction with rates of return along a transition spanning past, present and future.
+summary:  >
+  Aging populations, driven by low fertility rates and increasing longevity, are a defining trend in most advanced economies.
+This demographic shift has far-reaching implications for asset prices and rates of return.
+This research investigates the relationship between demographic change and house prices.
+Using a quantitative life-cycle model calibrated to German microdata, I document the following: In line with past trends (1) demographic factors have contributed significantly to the long-term rise in housing prices of which much can be attributed to falling real rates, making housing more attractive as an investment and cheaper to finance.
+(2) Based on projected demographic trends, the model suggests that over the remainder of the 21st century declining populations and rising old-age dependency ratios place downward pressure on real house prices while (3) the composition of wealth shifts from capital to housing wealth mitigating the drop in real rates.

 tags:
 - Source Themes